-Again and again, airlines have been slashing prices on flights to Hawaii as far out as summer 2021.
-Over the last few weeks, we’ve sent our Thrifty Traveler Premium members these fares to Hawaii under $400 from across the country – and some even under $200 roundtrip!
-So even while Hawaii might not be your best bet for travel right now, it’s cheaper than ever to lock in your future trip to the islands.
+Again and again (and again), airlines have been slashing already-cheap flights to Hawaii even further, for travel this summer, fall, and into 2022.
+Over the last few months, we’ve sent our Thrifty Traveler Premium members more than a dozen fares to Hawaii under $400 from across the country – and some even under $200 roundtrip!

 So what are we seeing, flight-wise?
 And why does it stand out so much?
 We’re so glad you asked.